Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 We sought to assess the hypothesis that \acrshort{ours} explanations could enable human- or LLM-in-the-loop feedback to remove false positive evidence.
 Pooling \acrshort{ours} predictions on the \emph{Clinical Trial Outcomes} dataset, we used GPT-4 to annotate the relevance of 20,000 query-evidence pairs with the highest Shapley values (computed on pre-sigmoid outputs).
-We then reran \acrshort{ours}-cor inference on the full dataset, replacing evidence labelled as irrelevant with the NULL embedding, referred to as \acrshort{ours}-audit. \acrshort{ours}-audit obtained a small but significant increase in AUROC (Table \ref{cod-table-1}, $p=0.004$).
+We then reran \acrshort{ours}-cor inference on the full dataset, replacing evidence labelled as irrelevant with the NULL embedding, yielding a small but significant improvement (\acrshort{ours}-audit, Table \ref{cod-table-1}, $p=0.004$).
 Said differently, by allowing evidence to be audited, \acrshort{ours}'s explainability enabled further performance improvement.
-See Appendix \ref{appendix-cod-evidence-annotations} for the GPT-4 prompt and Appendix \ref{appendix-cod-auditing-examples} for examples of auditing.
+For the GPT-4 prompt, and auditing examples, see Appendices \ref{appendix-cod-evidence-annotations} and \ref{appendix-cod-auditing-examples}.